Webtrends Tracking Code

-Changes in copyright law in October 2003 (which were implemented through the Copyright and Related Rights Regulations 2003) have had a significant impact on the business practices of many organisations that previously had been able to photocopy books, journals and any other publications legally without the need for a licence.
+Changes in copyright law in October 2003 (which were implemented through the Copyright and Related Rights Regulations 2003) had a significant impact on the business practices of many organisations that previously had been able to photocopy books, journals and any other publications legally without the need for a licence.

 Not all copying constitutes infringement.
 Photocopying is permitted without licence under specific exceptions.
 Much reliance was previously placed on the 'research and private study' exception which allows copying where it is for the purpose of research or private study, provided always that there is no multiple or substantial copying of any copyright work.

-However, it is clear that if it is contemplated that the research may, even indirectly, result in any sort of commercial benefit it will fall outside the exception.
-In addition, in order to get the benefit of the exception where the purpose is non-commercial, the author needs to be sufficiently acknowledged except where it is practically impossible to do so.
+In addition, in order to get the benefit of the exception where the purpose is non-commercial, the author of the material being copied needs to be sufficiently acknowledged, except where it is practically impossible to do so.

 Consequently, very few organisations are now able to rely on the research exception to avoid infringement and the licensing requirements.
 In particular, organisations that have research or library facilities and/or a marketing division and which are almost certainly carrying out extensive photocopying will now require a licence.